frePPLe/frepple/doc/integration-guide/remote-commands.rst

 ===============

-All operations from the execution screen can also be launched and monitored remotely through an web service API.
+All operations from the execution screen can also be launched and monitored remotely through a web service API.

 * `Reference`_
 * `Authentication`_